Jimmy Simpson (racing driver): Racing career

-In 2014 Simpson competed full-time in the Atlantic Championship finishing 2nd in the championship with two wins and track records at Watkins Glen and VIR, and also made an appearance in Indy Lights at the Mid-Ohio Sports Car Course double header for Team Moore.
+In 2014, Simpson competed full-time in the Atlantic Championship finishing second in the championship with two wins and track records at Watkins Glen and VIR, and also made an appearance in Indy Lights at the Mid-Ohio Sports Car Course double header for Team Moore.

+In 2017, Simpson participated in the Kart Racers of America series winning championships in both Tag Senior and 125cc Shifter.
+He was undefeated in both classes throughout the year.
+In 2020, he followed up with another Kart Racers of America championship in Tag Senior.

-In 2023, after taking time off to focus on his karting business for almost 10 years, Simpson entered the SCCA Super Tour race at Circuit of the Americas.
+After taking time off to focus on college and his karting business, Simpson had an opportunity to race Formula Atlantic again in 2023.
+In February, Simpson entered the SCCA Super Tour race at Circuit of the Americas.
 Simpson raced a Swift 016 prepared by K-Hill Motorsports.
-He finished with victories both Saturday and Sunday against a good field of 19 Formula Atlantic cars.
+He finished with victories both Saturday and Sunday against a field of nineteen Formula Atlantic cars.
+Simpson continued in March with back to back wins in the Formula Racing Promotions Pro Series in the Formula Atlantic 016 class at Road Atlanta, again running for K-Hill Motorsports.
+In April, he continued winning with two victories at Mid-Ohio in the Formula Atlantic Pro Series.
+In June the Pro Series traveled to Pittsburgh International Race Complex where he won on Saturday and placed second on Sunday.
+In late June, Simpson won the 75th annual SCCA June Sprints at Road America in the Formula Atlantic class.
+The FRP Atlantic Pro Series was part of the 2023 Road America Speedtour July 7-9th.
+Simpson clinched the 2023 Pro Series championship with a pole position and win on Saturday.

 Personal life

 Simpson attended Cathedral High School in Indianapolis.
-He then attended Purdue University.
+He then attended Purdue University and earned his degree.
 At Purdue Simpson became the only four time (2013, 2014, 2015, and 2016) winner of the Purdue Grand Prix driving for the Electric Vehicle Club (2013) and Delts Racing (2014–2016).
 He also won numerous evGrand Prix races, including the International Intercollegiate Grand Prix at the Indianapolis Motor Speedway in May 2013 and 2014 for electric race cars with the Purdue team.
 After graduating in 2016 Simpson won the 2017 alumni Grand Prix.